-The breadth of physiologies, culture system operations and commercial interests presents a myriad of combinations.
 It is not possible to explore even a meaningful fraction of those options empirically, but with models (provided you have trust in the model structure) you can easily, and very quickly, and inexpensively, work your way through them.
-The emphasis is thus on developing simulation platforms that can be readily modified to best fit the interests of the reader.
+The emphasis is thus on developing simulation platforms that can be readily modified to best fit the interests of the DST user.